The Last Virtual Private Server Rocket Ride: New Horizons Reached!

 So instead of trying to improve a service that reached its potential, we decided that we need to radically rework the Virtualization Platform so it can not only meet the demands of the modern web applications but also to be reliable and easily scalable.

-The hunt for a better Virtualization was on.
+The hunt for better Virtualization was on.

-XEN and KVM on top of the Cloud
+XEN and KVM on Top of the Cloud

 The most logical improvement in the Virtualization Technology we were using was to change the hardware servers for more stable infrastructure with an infinite amount of CPU power, RAM, and Storage.
-That kind of resources was provided by the Cloud Computing technology.
+That kind of resources was provided by Cloud Computing technology.

 After further researching the Cloud technology we came to the conclusion that a stable and reliable Cloud service cannot be built on top of Storage utilizing the widely used by that time Hard Disk Drives.
 We aimed at the best possible Cloud infrastructure, so we needed SSD storage driven Cloud Provider with the latest CPUs from Intel® and of course the best RAM available.
 Not only that but we went even further by ensuring that the Cloud Infrastructure will be updated with the newest hardware so we can constantly be on the edge of the Cloud technology.

 So we had the infrastructure prepared and the only thing remaining back then was to decide what Virtualization Technology we will be using.
 XEN was pretty famous, stable and widely used, so we started testing it.
-However, after few months of tests, we noticed that it required constant maintenance and security updates to keep it in rails.
+However, after a few months of tests, we noticed that it required constant maintenance and security updates to keep it in rails.
 That, unfortunately, was not what we were looking for since every Security update required a reboot, thus causing downtime.

 The only option remaining on our blackboard was KVM and boy we regretted that we did not start with it at first place.
 It was stable, reliable, secure and most importantly it lacked the security issues and constant updates of XEN.
 Furthermore, it allowed seamless virtualization of resources on Kernel Level making the resources assigned per VPS container available 100% of the time.
 Theoretically, that transforms the Virtual Private Server services into Virtual Dedicated Server which was another type of service.
 For the sake of avoiding confusion for our future customers, we preserved the name of the service as it was while knowing that we are providing something even better.